 As anyone with a business can tell you, event design takes a lot of hard work, but it's more than worth the effort.
 Businesses and organizations need the expertise of event designers to retain, celebrate or entice customers and patrons with parties, celebrations, conventions and more.
 Check out the following event design tips to make your next one unforgettable.

 Want to make your next event unforgettable?

-Contact Color Reflections to amaze your audiences with custom fabrications for your brand.
+Contact Color Reflections to amaze your audiences with custom promotional products of your brand.

 While the event planner typically handles the logistics of the event, such as securing a venue or hiring caterers, an event designer takes care of the creative decisions.
 Event design covers everything from the material of your tablecloths to the color of the frosting on a cake.
 The right design can make a fun event unforgettable, giving your own business more exposure via social media and word-of-mouth.
 Learning some tips and tricks can make it much easier to find the killer design that makes your event a smash hit.

 Whether you are a seasoned event designer or a novice, here are some tips for designing an event to remember.

 Just like in real estate, location is king when it comes to event design.
 You’ll have to make certain design choices to take full advantage of what the venue has to offer.
 If your event is outside on a golf course, you’ll naturally make different design choices than if it was in a chic, glassy atrium.
 You could create an amazing atmosphere for your fete, yet if it doesn’t work with the venue, guests may leave early and won’t rave about it afterward.

 Make sure your furniture pieces match the event.
 A cocktail party doesn't need round tables for 10.
 Instead choose pieces that will encourage mingling, like taller, round tables for standing.
 For a formal presentation or awards ceremony, have banquet tables in the main area with some areas for mingling off to the side.
 The furniture you choose will exert a constant, subtle influence on interactions throughout the event.